RCBlackburn/lidRattR/README.md

 lidRmts
 ================

-#### A package to be used in conjuction with lidR (<https://github.com/Jean-Romain/lidR>) that produces area-based variables.
-These newer functions focus on the use of tree- and voxel-based variables.
-These appraoches are further outlined in Blackburn et al. 2021 (<https://cdnsciencepub.com/doi/10.1139/cjfr-2020-0506>).
+#### A package to be used in conjuction with lidR (<https://github.com/Jean-Romain/lidR>) that produces area-based varaibles.
+Newer function focus on the use of tree- and voxel-based variables.
+These appraoches are further outlines in Blackburn et al. 2021 (<https://cdnsciencepub.com/doi/10.1139/cjfr-2020-0506>).
 Below are some examples:

 ## Install package